ingo/ingo.github.io/_recipes/red_curry_tofu_dumplings.md

 vegan: "\u2713"
 ---

-Serve them with chili oil or sweet chili sauce.
 These red curry tofu dumplings are a perfect blend of flavors and textures, and they're vegan too!
 The recipe came about during a grocery shopping trip at Nugget Markets, where the wide range of fresh produce inspired the creation of these delicious dumplings.

 ### Ingredients